Identifying and Nurturing Math Talent at Scale: An Experiment with Art of Problem Solving Self-Paced Classes in Tamil Nadu, India

 4. Performance at the grade 10 board examinations (a high-stakes exam administered to all children in Tamil Nadu).

-5. Admission into Tamil Nadu elite high schools for grades 11 and 12.
+5. Admission into Tamil Nadu elite high schools during grades 9-12, and performance on any relevant entrance exams.
 For this to be a reliable outcome, we may encourage our entire sample to apply and take the entrance exams.

 Primary Outcomes (explanation)